This article has been updated from a previous version.

 Another potential stumbling block is that hybrid mortgages must be refinanced at the end of each term, which essentially means the loan must be renegotiated.
 Refinancing a mortgage tends to come with a chunk of fees that will drive the overall cost of the loan up.

-“The only reason I can see for a person to choose this type of mortgage is if they're completely indecisive and can't decide between fixed and variable,” says Zlatkin.
+“The only reason I can see a person choosing this type of mortgage is if they're completely indecisive and can't decide between fixed and variable,” says Zlatkin.

-Looking at the savings a variable-rate mortgage can earn you, perhaps there’s a good reason why only 5% of Canadians opted for a hybrid mortgage last year.
-While you should always consult a broker to find out which type of mortgage will work best for you, the compromise of a hybrid mortgage might offer less of an advantage than choosing a firm option and sticking with it.
+You should always consult a broker to find out which type of mortgage will work best for you, but the compromise of a hybrid mortgage might offer less of an advantage than choosing a firm option and sticking with it.

 About the author